How to Destroy Data

 Then, in about 15 minutes' time per drawer I could dump the films out of the small paper envelopes and pop them out of the rigid holders.

 After about two and a half days of disassembling records, I ended up with many plastic storage tubs full of the paper and cardstock plus the paper film envelopes.
-Plus a medium box holding about forty pounds of X-ray film, to be sold, and a large box of plastic sleeves with film, destined for an industrial destruction service when I got home.
+Plus a medium sized box holding about thirty pounds of X-ray film, to be sold.

 This was all in a small town.
 The nearest UPS Store was a half-hour's drive away.
 But, a local copy shop offered shredding for the same US$ 1 per pound rate.
 I took several tubs there each day, picking up the empty tubs from the day before.